DeFiCh/dfips/README.md

 ### 2. Are there other ways to submit my proposals?

 If you have downloaded DeFiChain mobile Light Wallet, you may also choose to submit your proposals on the app.
-You may find the submission button under the `Portfolio` tab.
+You may find the submission button under the `Portfolio` tab and head to the "Governance" page to submit either a Community Funding Proposal or a DeFiChain Improvement Proposal.
+You will not need a full-node for this.

 ### 3. Are there other ways to vote on open proposals?